TresorMitashi/CHURN-PREDICTION-IN-TELECOM/README.md

 Algorithms: We'll implement machine learning algorithms commonly used for churn prediction, we will use logistic regression, random forests and support_vector_machine.

 Techniques: We'll implement data preprocessing techniques, feature engineering, model training, evaluation, and hyperparameter tuning (if it is necessary)

+# 4. File Descriptions

+The notebook jupyter file contains the code written to analyze the dataset, perform data preprocessing, exploratory data analysis (EDA).
+It include sections for data loading, data cleaning, modeling, result and conclusion.

+# 5. Results
+Some description of this project code can be found at the post available here:

+The main findings of the code can be found at the post available.

+# 6. Licensing, Authors, Acknowledgements
+we found the data from dataset in https://www.kaggle.com/code/vsridevi/capstone-project-churn-prediction#Exploratory-Data-Analysis